joshughes/vagrant-saltdeps/CHANGLOG.md

+## 1.1.4 (2015-09-21)

+Bugfixes
+  - When your not using saltdeps `vagrant up` would fail
+  - Fix error messages around git cloning... now you actually get them!

 ## 1.1.0 (2015-09-21)

 Base Vagrantfile:
   - you can now configure a `base_vagrantfile` git repo that all of your saltdeps projects can inherit from.
 This allows you to share common configuration.
 See README for more details.

 ## 1.0.6 (2015-04-13)